DataDog/hiring-engineers/answers.md

 The API will acknowledge the success and the Timeboard will be created in the Datadog GUI at `https://app.datadoghq.com/dashboard/lists`:

 ![Dashboard list](https://github.com/ali-shaw/hiring-engineers/blob/ali-shaw-se/images/dashboard_list.png)

-The script is made of 2 main components:

-- `"graphs" [{}]` : Here you can define a number of graphs by giving them a title, definition and the request using `{"q": "YOUR_PARAMETERS"}
-- After the graphs, the Timeboard is given a title & description

 5.2 Once you have created a Timeboard you can interact with is via the GUI: